pIlIp-d/1D-VHDL-Pong/documentation.md

                     when others => divider <= "11111111";
                 end case;
 ```
-Every time the player clicks, depending on the position it will have a different speed declared inside divider.
-Similar case for the other player.
-Having 3 different conditions allows to avoids bugs of double clicking from the same player.
+Every time the player clicks, depending on the position of the ball the bounce will have a different speed for the ball.
 ```vhdl
  case led_states is
             when "0000" => led <= "1000000000000000";